Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Results

 Figure~\ref{figure:reduction_q} shows the effects of increasing eccentricity on the estimation of the symmetric mass ratio, $\eta$.
 Overall, the trend is less systematic than in the case of the chirp mass.

-Again, consider the top row with \TEOBResumE{} signals.
-At $e_0 = 0$, the recovered $\eta$ agrees well with the simulated value.
-One thing we notice is there is a jump in the recovered $\eta$ when the eccentricity changes from $e_0 = 0$ to $e_0 = 10^{-3}$.
+Let us consider the top row with \TEOBResumE{} signals.
+At $e_{15} = 0$, the recovered $\eta$ agrees well with the injected value for the two IMR waveform templates.
+For \TaylorF{} there is a systematic shift of the posterior toward higher $\eta$ values due to the missing merger-ringdown cycles in templates.
+This illustrates that we need to use IMR waveform templates for measurably more precise parameter recovery from GW signals.
+Another thing we notice is that there is a jump in the recovered $\eta$ posterior when the eccentricity changes from $e_{15} = 0$ to $e_{15} = 10^{-3}$.
 This is due to a slight discontinuity in the \TEOBResumE{} waveform as the eccentricity goes to $0$.
-For small eccentricities, $e_0 \leq 0.01$, there is good agreement between \TEOBResumE{} and \EOBROM{}.
-There is a slight bias when $e_0 \leq 0.01$ in the \Phenom{} case, since the Phenom family of waveforms is constructed differently from the EOB family.
+For small eccentricities, $e_{15} \leq 0.01$, there is good agreement between \TEOBResumE{} and \EOBROM{}.
+There is a slight bias when $e_{15} \leq 0.01$ in the \Phenom{} case, since the Phenom family of waveforms is constructed differently from the EOB family.
 In the \TaylorF{} case, the recovered $\eta$ is overestimated as compared to the simulated value except for $\eta = \frac{1}{4}$.
 This systematic bias is due to the lack of the merger-ringdown portion in the templates.

 Now consider the bottom row of \ENIGMA{}-Inspiral signals.
 In both the \EOBROM{} and \Phenom{} case, we see the recovered $\eta$ is underestimated compared to that of the simulated signal.
 Again this is because the full IMR templates fit their merger-ringdown portion to the last few cycles of the inspiral-only signal.
 In these cases the bias in recovery between IMR templates with an inspiral signal is greater than the bias caused by using different waveform families.
-The bias at $e_0 = 0$ is much reduced in the case of \TaylorF{}, since the signal and templates are inspiral-only.
+The bias at $e_{15} = 0$ is much reduced in the case of \TaylorF{}, since both the signal and templates are inspiral-only.
 However there is a slight bias in the recovery of the $\eta = \frac{1}{4}$ signal, so the two waveforms models do not entirely agree in this limit.

 Despite these discrepancies, the trend we have already seen in Figure~\ref{figure:enigma_enigma} clearly persists in all cases: as the eccentricity of the signal increases, the recovered mass ratio becomes more consistent with that of a symmetric binary system.
-This is quite striking, particularly at $e_0 = 0.3$, the recovered mass ratio is consistent with an equal-mass binary, {\it regardless of the signal's mass ratio for all combinations of waveform models.}
+This is quite striking, particularly at $e_{15} = 0.3$, the recovered mass ratio is consistent with an equal-mass binary, {\it regardless of the signal's mass ratio for all combinations of waveform models.}